Becoming Competitive

 Am I Too Old for CRNA School?
 Finding Your Place Regardless of When You Start

-The good news?
 There’s no perfect age to start this journey.
 The better news?
 No matter when you start, you bring something valuable to the table.
-Here’s an informal breakdown of the pros and challenges one may face depending on the age at which they begin.

-What Are the Advantages of Starting CRNA School Early?
+What Are the Benefits of Starting CRNA School Early?

 Maybe you went straight through nursing school, worked in the ICU for the required years, and now you’re in your mid-20s diving into CRNA school.
 First off, congrats!
 You’ve hit the ground running.